CodeYourFuture/syllabus/docs/git/index.md

 ### Exercise 6 (10 minutes)

 1. Clone https://github.com/illicitonion/git-log-example TODO: Move this repo into CodeYourFuture.
-TODO: Give instructions for how to clone a second repo (beacuse the screen is different from your first time).
+TODO: Give instructions for how to clone a second repo (because the screen is different from your first time).
 2. Have a read of the file.txt file.
 See if you can find a problem in the file.
 3. Look through the history in Github Desktop.
 See if you can work out when and why the problem was introduced.
 4. Make a pull request fixing the problem.